akrishna77/QSettlers/QSettlers/index.md

 ## Current State of the Art

-The 'world champion' standard of AI for this board game is a program called JSettlers, developed by Jeremy Monin over 10 years ago and still in active development today (he gave some advice for this project!).
-This program is developed in Java and is an entirely rule-based agent with hard-coded decisions and heuristics, and the agent comes with a fully-implemented framework of the board game as well.
-No attempts to develop a new Settlers of Catan AI have been able to be better than the JSettlers agent to date.
+The 'world champion' standard of AI for this board game is a program called [JSettlers](http://nand.net/jsettlers/), developed by [Jeremy Monin](http://www.nand.net/~jeremy/home.htm) over 10 years ago and still in active development today (he gave some advice for this project!).
+This program is developed in Java and contains a fully-implemented framework of the board game as well as an entirely rule-based agent with hard-coded decisions and heuristics.
+The existing research surrounding Settlers of Catan use this agent as a benchmark, but no attempts to develop a new Settlers of Catan AI have been able to be significantly better than the JSettlers agent to date.

 ## The DQN Algorithm

 The DQN, or Deep Q-Learning Network, algorithm is a novel approach to reinforcement learning proposed by [the DeepMind team in 2013](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
 It involves utilizing a deep neural network to approximate the Q value for (state, action) pairs instead of classical Q-Learning, which involves keeping a table with Q values and indexes for every (state, action) pair.
 DQN is very efficient when there is a large state space with a large amount of actions.
 In these scenarios, keeping a table for every possible (state, action) pair quickly becomes infeasible.
+This algorithm has seen success with game-playing in the context of Atari and Pacman, as opposed to the classical Q-Learning approach.
 Take a look at the graphic below for a basic representation of these two approaches:

 <<insert DQN and Q-Learning Graphic Here>>

-This algorithm has seen success with game-playing in the context of Atari and Pacman, and generally follows the logic of the diagram below:

 ## Our Goals